-Historical data shows that Secchi Depth in Elinor Lake ranged from 2.5 m - 4.1 m and has been less than the standard Oligotrophic Secchi Depth of 4 m except 2009, as illustrated in Figure 9.
-Historical data for Secchi depth shows that it did not significantly changed over time from 2005 (3.25 m) to 2017 (3.21 m).
+Historical data shows that Secchi Depth in Elinor Lake ranged from 2.5 m - 4.25 m and has been less than the standard Oligotrophic Secchi Depth of 4 m except in 2009 and 2018, as illustrated in Figure 9.
+Historical data for Secchi depth shows that it did not significantly change over time from 2005 (3.25 m) to 2017 (3.21 m) but now appears to be on the rise in 2018 (4.25 m).
 The historical Secchi depth shows that the clarity of Elinor Lake is relatively good.
 However, the Secchi depth readings may not provide an exact measure of the water transparency, as there can be errors because of the sun's glare on the water, and eyesight of the observer.

-Figure 9: Historical trend for Secchi depth in Elinor Lake
+Figure 9: Historical trend for Secchi Depth in Elinor Lake